 Health inspectors evaluate, enforce and inspect work environments, homes, or outside environments to test for compliance with laws and regulations in place regarding public health.
 Health inspectors can be employed by the government or private organizations.
 In order to become a health inspector, candidates must earn a bachelor's degree in biological or physical science, public health, or environmental health field.

-According to the U.S. Bureau of Labor Statistics (BLS), all occupational health and safety specialists earn a mean annual income of $71,790, as of May 2015.
-Employment is expected to increase during the coming decade at a slower-than-average rate, with a 4% rise in jobs projected from 2014 to 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), all occupational health and safety specialists earn a mean annual income of $73,020, as of May 2018.
+Employment is expected to increase during the coming decade as fast-than-average rate, with a 6% rise in jobs projected from 2018 to 2028 (www.bls.gov).

 Prospective health inspectors should contact the Department of Health in the state where they want to be licensed and work to find out about the different types of licenses offered and the requirements for each.
 Employers may encourage health inspectors to be licensed, for example, as a state department of health registered environmental sanitarian.